 - Their credibility as an Indian citizen (background check)

 - Their experience (What they done to show they are capable to perform the job)

 - Their interviews (This process is long and tedious and consists of our Angel House International staff getting to know the couple for months, including several extensive interviews and trusted referrals)

 Once the House Parents clear all requirements made by Angel House, they are trained by our Staff in the areas of Leadership, Safety, and Parenting.
 Additionally, regular unannounced visits are made to each homes to ensure they are operated according to Angel House standards.

-One the home is fully built, how is it financially sustained?
+Once the home is fully built, how is it financially sustained?

 In most cases, the long-term financial support comes from non-profits in the immediate community.
 Angel House will not build a new home until there is a financially sustainable system in place.
-This enables the community to involve themselves in giving back to the most venerable in their region.
+This enables the community to involve themselves in giving back to the most vulnerable in their region.

 Are the children of Angel House available for US adoption?

 It is our desire that each and every child that we rescue to be a part of a loving family that will care for and look after them for the rest of their lives.
 However, because of the limitations and regulations on US adoption, Angel House does not offer adoption services.
 If you or anyone wishes to do an International adoption, we encourage you to find an agency that does offer this service, however Angel House children are not available at this time.